How to Deal with Muscle Soreness and Identify Aches & Pains

 Don't rush into your next workout when you're feeling sore.

-You need to incorporate very easy recovery days into your running routine, including rest days and easy running days that serve as active recovery.
+You also need to incorporate very easy recovery days into your running routine, including rest days and easy running days that serve as active recovery.
 Give yourself permission to go super easy (this is when you JOG!) and remember that the purpose of those recovery runs is to simply move your legs and flush your muscles.

 When it’s More than Muscle Soreness